-If you require documents or signatures certifying or authenticating for use abroad then it is likely you will require the services of a notary public.
-A notary public is a lawyer appointed by the Archbishop of Canterbury whose status is generally recognised around the world (solicitors and barristers are not usually recognised in the same way).
+If you require documents or signatures to be certified or authenticated for use abroad then it is likely you will require the services of a notary public.
+A notary public is a lawyer appointed by the Archbishop of Canterbury whose status is generally recognised around the world.

 As a Notary Public, Simon is able to deal with a number of transactions, including: